yii2tech/ar-position/README.md

 echo $item->position // outputs: 5
 ```

-However you may setup position for the new record explicitly:
+However, you may setup position for the new record explicitly:

 ```php
 echo Item::find()->count(); // outputs: 4